SUMMER AT MANSFIELD HALL

 Incoming students are expected to arrive six weeks prior to the fall term, and participate in the Bridge to College Summer Orientation Program (please see more below).

 For students who are finishing their school year with Mansfield Hall the summer offers a great amount of flexibility.
 Immediately following Spring Term, students enter Core Term, a 7-week term with individualized options based on our Four Core Areas (Living, Learning, Giving, Engaging).

-Summer Term, which is the 7-week period preceding Fall Term, provides students the opportunity to take classes, extend an internship, serve in a leadership role with incoming students participating in the Bridge Program, or take time to be with family and re-charge for the school year ahead.
+Summer Session, which is the 7-week period preceding Fall Term, provides students the opportunity to take classes, extend an internship, serve in a leadership role with incoming students participating in the Bridge Program, or take time to be with family and re-charge for the school year ahead.

 Bridge to College Summer Orientation Program